jjprevite/100-days-of-code/log2.md

 **Today's Progress**:

 **Thoughts**: -->
+### Day 31: July 6th, 2017

+**Today's Progress**: Coded for 80 minutes today with Rachel from FCW.
+Worked on Wiki Viewer- finished logic!

+**Thoughts**: Glad to have the privilege to pair-program with friends like her.
+I always learn a lot and it's more enjoyable.

 ## Day 30: July 5th, 2017

 **Today's Progress**: Coded for 60 minutes.
 Worked on Wiki Viewer.